jundalisay/superblist/content/en/research/hermes/kybalion/chapter-10.md

 {{< /q >}}

-This says that all manifested things have:
+The Principle of Polarity says that all manifested things have:
 - two sides
 - two aspects
 - two poles